annell/ecs-cpp/Readme.md

 - Heavy use of templates and concepts to make misuse of library harder and error message clearer.
 - Safe concurrent processing of systems.
 - Extensive unit testing of library.
+- Separate Attributes/Effects system for easy handling of attributes and effects.

 ## Using this ECS
 Create a container, components it should handle are coded in upfront: